LappleApple/awesome-leading-and-managing/Influencing-Others.md

 - [Uniquely HR](https://www.google.com/url?q=http://uniquelyhr.com/management-development-training/&sa=D&ust=1497272863257000&usg=AFQjCNFCpE9ZQyRzTMoqItlEdU2neBygnw) - by Gary Ford.
 Takeaway: Influence is the power to affect someone/something without directly forcing them.
 It’s about establishing credibility, finding common ground, and connecting emotionally.
 A systemic approach to influencing.

 - [Use Coaching Techniques to Help People Make Their Own Decisions](https://vimeo.com/128634479) (video) - by Meredith Noble.
 Takeaway: A talk about how to use the GROW coaching technique "to structure conversations and help people make their own decisions; ask questions that encourage people to consider new approaches; embrace the coaching mindset, and and let go of the urge to play expert."

+- [Wait But Why’s Tim Urban on Parsing and Transmitting Complex Ideas](https://firstround.com/review/wait-but-whys-tim-urban-on-parsing-and-transmitting-complex-ideas/) - by FirstRound Capital.
+Takeaway: "The first step is to identify what type of complexity you are attempting to unravel...Let’s call them: complexity as gathering, complexity as dusting and complexity as pattern-matching (or pattern-resisting)...[then P]inpoint where on a 1-10 scale the recipient of your explanation falls."